Bayes Calculations from Quantile Implied Likelihood: Introduction

-We introduce the Quantile Implied Likelihood (QIL), a novel method for constructing approximate likelihoods based on pivotal inference (Barnard, 1980) and on the asymptotic implied likelihood approach (Efron, 1993) to confidence distribution theory (Schweder \&\ Hjort, 2016).
-The QIL is useful for providing approximate posterior inference of Bayesian models with intractable likelihoods.
-The QIL is an asymptotic chi-square ($\chi_{d}^{2}$) pdf, and thus can be efficiently computed and avoids many of the problems of the previous likelihood-free methods.
-The QIL\ has lower computational cost than the synthetic, empirical, and bootstrap likelihoods, and does not rely on ABC tuning parameters, point-estimation, or synthetic data or bootstrap sampling.
-Indeed, low computational cost is a hallmark of implied likelihoods (Efron, 1993).
-In short, the QIL provides an answer to the scientific fields' rising expectations for likelihood-free methods.
+To address this need, we introduce the Quantile Implied Likelihood (QIL).
+The QIL is a novel approximate likelihood based on the asymptotic implied likelihood approach \citep{Efron93} to confidence distribution theory \citep[e.g.,][]{XieSingh13} , which we will show is useful for providing approximate posterior inference for a wide range of Bayesian models with intractable likelihoods.
+The QIL is an asymptotic chi-square ($\chi_{d}^{2}$) pdf that can be directly and efficiently computed, and avoids many of the problems of the previous likelihood-free methods.
+The QIL\ can have lower computational cost than the synthetic, empirical, and bootstrap likelihoods, and does not rely on multiple ABC tuning parameters, point-estimation, or synthetic data or bootstrap sampling.
+Indeed, low computational cost is a hallmark of implied likelihoods \citep{Efron93} .